ErrorTzy/writings/notes/Ethics/EverwhereChimerical.md

 **Challenge 2**: why the cultivated moral venerance is different from the cultivated commitment to a sport team?
 And what about random conventions?
 Is it also the same as moral obligation?
 It seems our intuitions are different.
 What explains the difference.

+My problem:

+1. Conventionalism in general is try to fit our actual intuition; Then why do philosophy at all?
+Or maybe someone just really have a Kantian inclination?
+2. How can the disagreement converge at all?
+Different people have different interpretation of social practices and rules. (deep) moral disagreements within a society are disagreements of how to interpret social rules into rules.

+intepretation and herminuitic injustice/epistemic injustice

 ## I.

 ### Explication of Jorah's view